SleepyBandit/oxford-dictionary/README.md

       console.log(err);
   });
 ```
 Or, if you want to use filters, regions, or declare a target language for translation, you can use an object with properties.
 The one required property is word.
+The RESTful endpoints for the API only allow for a filter OR region OR target_language, not a combination of them.

 ```
   var props = {